Utah Utes men's basketball: The Gardner era

 Jack Gardner was known for his quick offenses, which is where Utah got its name as the Runnin' Redskins (later changed to the Utes).
 Because of his radical offensive sets, the Utes were widely regarded as the team that helped usher in a new era of college basketball.
 By his second season, Gardner had the Utes in their first NCAA Tournament since the 1945 season and the Utes dominated their way to a conference championship.
 Finishing the year 24–4, Utah reached #7 in the rankings, but was eliminated in the second round.

 In Gardner's third season he once again guided the Utes to a conference championship and an NCAA tournament berth.
 That year the Utes climbed to 11th in the polls and made it to the Elite Eight, before bowing out to eventual champion San Francisco, who was led by future NBA legend and Hall of Famer Bill Russell.
 The Utes kept their postseason streak alive for Gardner's fourth and fifth seasons, making the NIT, however, they lost in the first round both years.
 In 1959, Utah again returned to the NCAA tournament, before losing to Idaho State in the second round.
-The Utes would make the NCAA tournament again in 1960, and were defeated in the second round, this time by USC.
+The Utes would make the NCAA tournament again in 1960, and were defeated in the second round, this time by Oregon.